-3.1 The ethos and philosophy of care at Ty Felin is informed by an understanding of the needs of young people who display social, emotional and behavioural difficulties.
+3.1 The ethos and philosophy of care at Ty Felin is informed by an understanding of the needs of young people who have encountered adverse childhood experiences (ACES) or display social, emotional and behavioural difficulties (SEBD).
 This is underpinned by a commitment to quality care.